Terence Millin

 Terence John Millin FRCSI FRCS LRCP (9 January 1903 - 1980) was a British-born Irish urological surgeon, who in 1945, introduced a surgical treatment of benign large prostates using the retropubic prostatectomy, later known as the Millin's prostatectomy, where he approached the prostate from behind the pubic bone and through the prostatic capsule, removing the prostate through the retropubic space and hence avoided cutting into the bladder.
 It superseded the technique of transvesical prostatectomy used by Peter Freyer, where the prostate was removed through the bladder.

-Millin graduated in medicine in 1927 from Dublin University after also gaining a degree in maths and arts, and representing both his university and Ireland at rugby.
+Millin graduated in medicine in 1927 from Trinity College Dublin after also gaining a degree in maths and arts, and representing both his university and Ireland at rugby.
 He first became a house surgeon at Sir Patrick Dun's Hospital, Dublin, following which he gained postgraduate qualifications and moved to London with a travelling scholarship.
 Here, he came across the Irish urologist Edward Canny Ryall at All Saints' Hospital in Pimlico, and in 1934, inherited Ryall's practice.

 His three-page article on the retropubic prostatectomy, published in The Lancet on 1 December 1945, demonstrated a method of removing the prostate without the traditional cut through the bladder, thus reducing complications, and he became renowned for the procedure.

 He later moved back to Ireland, served as president of the British Association of Urological Surgeons between 1953 and 1955, and also as president of the British Association of Urological Surgeons.
 He was given honorary membership of the Urological Section of the Royal Society of Medicine, and in 1963 was elected president of Royal College of Surgeons in Ireland (RCSI).

 Early life

-Terence Millin was born on 9 January 1903 into a protestant family in Helen's Bay, County Down, Northern Ireland.
-Millin Bay in Co.
-Down is named after the family.
+Terence Millin was born on 9 January 1903 into a Protestant family in Helen's Bay, County Down, Northern Ireland.
+Millin Bay in County Down is named after the family.
 Related to Sir James Pitcairn, surgeon and descended from the ancient Pitcairn family of that Ilk, Fifeshire and a cousin of Edward John Chalmers Morton of Frocester Court, Glos, MP for Davenport, his father was a successful barrister and honorary librarian of the Statistical and Social Inquiry Society of Ireland.
 He began his early education at the Abbey School in Tipparary.
 In 1907, his family moved to Dublin and he then completed his education at St Andrew's College.
 He played rugby for St Andrews, which in 1921 won the Leinster Schools Rugby Senior Cup.

 After completing school, he gained admission to Trinity College Dublin in 1921, with a scholarship to study arts and mathematics.
 Later, he changed career path and gained a place to study medicine.
-He also represented both Dublin University and Ireland at rugby.
+He also represented both Trinity College Dublin (DUFC) and Ireland at rugby.
 He graduated in medicine in 1927.